 You know how sometimes a brand name becomes synonymous with the product it makes?
 Think Kleenex or Xerox.
 We love Panda Express, and it automatically means “Orange Chicken” when we hear it.
 The conversation has become shorthand: “Wanna Panda?” is all that needs to be said.

-Recently, I wanted some Orange Chicken but didn’t want to: load the kids in the car in the rain, drive to Panda, unload kids, wait in line (juggling Little Peanut saying, “Down!” the whole time), load kids in car, load food in car, return home.
+Recently, I wanted some Orange Chicken but didn’t want to: load the kids in the car in the rain, drive to Panda Express, unload the kids, wait in line (juggling a wiggly toddler saying, “Down!” the whole time), load the kids back in the car, load the food in the car, return home.

 Can ya blame me?